Kavaeric/p700/codex/Mars.md

 The Martian atmosphere is mainly composed of carbon dioxide, with small amounts of nitrogen and argon.
 Oxygen makes up about 0.15% of the atmosphere.

-Dust storms are a regular occurrance on Mars, mostly happening when Mars is at its closest to Sol in its orbit.
+Dust storms are a regular occurrence on Mars, mostly happening when Mars is at its closest to Sol in its orbit.
 These storms can be global, blanketing the entire planet in thick dust and obscuring sunlight to its surface.
 It is important to note that, although speeds of up to 100km/h can be achieved by these storms, the thin Martian atmosphere negates much of the intensity of the wind.